 Roleplay and raiding share many of the same issues.
 There is almost no better example of what makes MMOs great than raiding.
 Raiding with a group of players is what MMOs are best at, as they should be.
 Raiding is about working with people, in real time and hopefully having real effects on the game.
 On the other hand, raiding is usually an instanced activity, one that puts those dedicated groups of players off into their own corner of the world; it's an activity that encourages constant grinding and running on the hamster wheel.
 Raiding is the core of MMOs, but it's also the enemy of innovation and exploration.

 and how they have died off largely because of newer, scripted events and fear of enraging players who miss the chance to interact with developers.
 Are developers as responsible for making roleplay more rare than it used to be?
 Yes and no. Players are just as responsible for the lack of real roleplay by preferring grinding and activity-based play over exploration and immersion.
 Developers have the responsibility of encouraging and supporting and rewarding roleplay more than many of them do now.
 They could do this in several key ways:

 First, they could host roleplay events.
 As I pointed out before, hosting live events is not being done for many reasons, and those reasons will probably not change for a while.
 The indie scene and older MMOs are more likely to host roleplay events, and some genres like MUDs continue to be one of the few places left for MMO roleplayers to attend dedicated events.
 Still, it doesn't take much at all to host even a small event.
 It could start with a single 30-minute storytelling session with a staff member ("dressed" as an NPC) talking about some new lore development.
 Or a GM could spawn a massive monster and drag it around for a show and tell, enticing players to explore higher-level content.

 Second, they could encourage and police roleplay events.
 Sure, plenty of developers highlight player-hosted roleplay events or offer roleplay servers for RPers to gather on.
 However, doing these things usually amounts to nothing more than hanging a sign on the server that says, "Roleplayers, go that

 Third, they could enforce roleplay rules.
 If I play a new MMO and it has a roleplay server, I will almost always roll on that server, even though I know that the title generally means only that roleplay is encouraged.
 But if it's only as encouraged as it is on any other server, what's the point?
 Developers have got to regain the guts they used to have and force players who choose to roll on RP servers to use a specific type of name.
 They could also ban people who routinely interrupt events or who break character talking about real-world sporting events.
 A simple pop-up or tutorial video could explain the rules before a new player joins the server.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+the pace of gameplay, MMOs become nothing but a sport.
+When things become a sport, they become less accessible, about money over innovation and dictated by rules.
+Roleplay is exactly what makes MMOs unique and wonderful; without it, MMOs are just a series of button-presses.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!